gabkhazak/Project-1/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- List the IP addresses of the machines you are monitoring
 - Web-1 Private IP Address 10.0.0.5 and Web-2 Private IP Address 10.0.0.6

 We have installed the following Beats on these machines: